isomerpages/moe-spectrasec/_i-am-a/Student/Co Curricular Activities (CCA).md

 This is held in January for new students to find out more about CCAs offered in Spectra.
 Students will have to complete the CCA Option Form (where they must indicate their choices of CCAs) and submit to their Form Teacher (For Hardcopy) or through Parent Gateway (For Online Forms).

 Students are allocated to CCAs according to best fit based on student profile, student’s choice (subject to availability) and school needs.

+***

+##### Transfer of CCA

+All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.